maxfischer2781/bootpeg/docs/contributing.rst

 * Any user-facing feature should be documented.
   The documentation is compiled using `sphinx <sphinx home_>`_ from the ``./docs`` directory.
-  If you contribution is similar to an existing feature, take the latter's documentation as a template;
+  If your contribution is similar to an existing feature, take the latter's documentation as a template;
   if not, we will discuss with you how to best approach documentation.